cloudmesh-community/book/chapters/prg/python/python-data.md

 ## SQLite

-;o: TODO: Students can contribute to this section
+:o2: TODO: Students can contribute to this section

 <https://www.sqlite.org/index.html>